 - Prepare and deliver lectures to undergraduate or graduate students on topics such as linear algebra, differential equations, and discrete mathematics.

-Mathematics Professors with little to no experience tend to make between $36360 and $49000 while the more experienced ones make over $94550 per year.
+Mathematics Professors with little to no experience tend to make between $39970 and $53030 while the more experienced ones can earn over $104810 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Mathematics Professor is to move to a higher paying state like NJ.
-Right now, the highest paying states for Mathematics Professors are NJ, CA, NY, MA and NH.
+One of the easiest ways to increase your salary as a Postsecondary Mathematical Science Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Mathematics Professors are CA, RI, DC, NY and NH.

-3 other factors that can increase your salary as A Mathematics Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Mathematical Science Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Mathematics Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Mathematics Professors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons